 Afarin Dadkhah, Human Rights Advocacy Coordinator, works as part of the Human Rights Advocacy team to plan and implement initiatives for advancing women's human rights at domestic and international levels.
 Prior to joining MADRE, Afarin volunteered with the International Rescue Committee (IRC) in San Diego, California implementing programs to foster empowerment and leadership skills in refugee and immigrant youth.
 Read more.

-Ramy Aqel, Esq., Middle East Project Coordinator at MADRE, assists in project-related programmatic implementation, research and report writing for MADRE's Middle East projects.
+Ramy Aqel, Esq., Middle East Project Coordinator, assists in project-related programmatic implementation, research and report writing for MADRE's Middle East projects.
 Ramy received his J.D. from the City University of New York School of Law.
 Read more.

-Diana Duarte, Policy and Communications Director at MADRE, leads the organization's strategy on public education and media, designing and implementing campaigns to increase the visibility of global women's rights issues and to raise support for the work of our grassroots partners.
+Diana Duarte, Policy and Communications Director, leads the organization's strategy on public education and media, designing and implementing campaigns to increase the visibility of global women's rights issues and to raise support for the work of our grassroots partners.
 She has also worked in policy analysis and communications to advocate for progressive changes to US policy towards Africa.

-Elizabeth Droggitis, Membership and Public Education Manager at MADRE, works as part of the Communications team to maintain a cohesive communications plan, strategize fundraising for programs, and build and maintain strong relationships with our members.
+Elizabeth Droggitis, Membership and Public Education Manager, works as part of the Communications team to maintain a cohesive communications plan, strategize fundraising for programs, and build and maintain strong relationships with our members.
 Prior to joining MADRE, Elizabeth spent a year in Chulucanas, Peru where she translated for visiting medical campaigns, taught in the local schools, and volunteered at a local women's empowerment center.
-Elizabeth has a A.B. in Government & Legal Studies and Spanish from Bowdoin College and a M.Sc. in Gender, Development and Globalisation from the London School of Economics.
+Read more.

 Maya Crawford, Development Director, leads MADRE’s development efforts, generating revenue and building awareness to support the organization’s core work and that of our grassroots partners.
 For over 20 years, Maya has raised funds to support the human rights and educational opportunities of marginalized and vulnerable communities around the globe.
 Read more.